 In short, the experience was amazing.
-I was able to call my local uBreakiFix store, take a quick 10-minute drive, and get my Pixel 2 XL screen replaced in under one hour.
+I was able to call my local uBreakiFix store just outside of Las Vegas Nevada, take a quick 10-minute drive, and get my Pixel 2 XL screen replaced in under one hour.
 Repaired with official OEM parts supplied directly by Google.

 A cracked smartphone screen can ruin your day and, if you don’t have the right repair options, it could ruin your month.
 That’s why Google and Samsung both partnered with uBreakiFix, now that they have over 450 stores throughout the US and Canada.

 - uBreakiFix is Google’s official retail repair center

 - They offer same-day screen repairs & much more

 - Easy to find with more than 450 stores in the US & Canada

 - Pixel 2 XL screen replacement is $99 with insurance or $219 without